Instant View: Samsung estimates record first quarter profit

 “However handset margins could come under pressure in the second quarter due to increased marketing spend related to the summer Olympics and new product launches.”

-Reporting by Miyoung Kim, Hyunjoo Jin, Jumin Park, Jin Kyu Kang and Iktae Park; Editing by Jonathan Hopfner
+Reporting by Miyoung Kim, Hyunjoo Jin and Jumin Park; Editing by Jonathan Hopfner